John August: Career

 August made his feature directorial debut in 2007 with science fiction psychological thriller The Nines, starring Ryan Reynolds, Melissa McCarthy, Hope Davis and Elle Fanning.
 The film, which August also wrote, premiered at the 2007 Sundance Film Festival and Venice Film Festival's Critics' Week.
 One of McCarthy's characters in the film, Margaret, is the same one she played in August's 1998 short film God.

 In 2010, he partnered with game designer Jordan Mechner to pitch an adaptation of Mechner's Prince of Persia.
 August served as an executive producer on the resulting film, Prince of Persia: The Sands of Time, directed by Mike Newell and produced by Jerry Bruckheimer.

 He reunited with Burton again in 2012 for the stop-motion fantasy horror comedy Frankenweenie, a remake of Burton's 1984 short film of the same name.
 August also received story credit on Burton's Dark Shadows adaptation.
 August returned to Big Fish for a 2013 Broadway musical adaptation, with music and lyrics by Andrew Lippa, directed and choreographed by Susan Stroman.
-The musical has subsequently been adapted all over the world, including a 2017 run on London's West End starring Kelsey Grammer.

 August co-wrote the screenplay for Walt Disney Pictures' live action musical fantasy film Aladdin (2019), alongside director Guy Ritchie.

 In July 2016, August signed a deal to write a three-book series aimed at middle-grade children, inspired by his experience as a Boy Scout.
 The first book in the series, Arlo Finch in the Valley of Fire, was published on February 6, 2018 by Roaring Brook Press, an imprint of the Macmillan Children's Publishing Group.
 Its origins and creation were documented in August's podcast Launch.
-Arlo Finch in the Lake of the Moon publishes in 2019, and the final book in the series will follow in 2020.
+Arlo Finch in the Lake of the Moon published in 2019, and the final book in the series followed in 2020.

 Awards

 August was nominated for a BAFTA Award for Best Adapted Screenplay in 2003 for Big Fish.
 He earned a 2006 Grammy nomination for his lyrics for "Wonka's Welcome Song" from Charlie and the Chocolate Factory.
 In 2016, he was awarded the WGAw's Valentine Davies Award for his dignified contributions to the entertainment industry and the community-at-large.

 Other work

 johnaugust.com

 In 2003, August established johnaugust.com as a repository for the 100+ screenwriting advice columns he had written for IMDb.
 The site now has over 1,500 posts.
 August established a complementary site, screenwriting.io, to provide concise answers to a wide range of screenwriting craft-related questions.